 You can fly with more ease if you notify the airline in advance, knowing that their specific mobility needs will be handled carefully and properly.

-Emirates, through its wheelchair assistance services makes sure of comprehensive support from terminal arrival to boarding and again at your destination.
-At Dubai International Airport’s Emirates Terminal 3, wheelchair assistance is conveniently offered at three key locations, ensuring smooth mobility and comfort for passengers with reduced mobility throughout their journey with attentive and accessible ground services.
+Emirates, through its wheelchair assistance services, makes sure of comprehensive support from terminal arrival to boarding and again at your destination.
+At Dubai International Airport’s Emirates Terminal 3, staff provide wheelchair assistance at three key locations, ensuring smooth movement and comfort for passengers with reduced mobility through attentive and accessible ground services.

 • Located at Entrance 2, this desk provides guidance, directions, and general assistance to all departing passengers.

-• Positioned beside Check-in Area 2, this desk offers help to passengers with disabilities, seniors, and those needing special care.
+• Nestled beside the airport’s Check-in Area 2, this service desk offers help to passengers with mobility disabilities, cognitive disorders, seniors, and those needing special care.

 • Conveniently placed by Exit 3, close to the metro, this desk supports arriving passengers with inquiries and onward travel information.